Mohan Bhagwat at Bombay Stock Exchange: ‘India shouldn’t limit its view to any ‘-ism”

 RSS chief Mohan Bhagwat on Monday addressed Bombay Stock Exchange and shared his views on economy.
-Bhagwat, who was attending the event to share his thoughts on Indian economy, said the country should not limit its perspective to any ‘-ism’ like capitalism or communism.
-The RSS ideologue further suggested that to make any policy a success, one should focus on its intent, not data.
+Bhagwat suggested that the country should not limit its perspective to any ‘-ism’ like capitalism or communism.
+The RSS ideologue further suggested that to make any policy a success, one should focus on its intent, not data or numbers.

-Speaking on Indian economy’s dependency on Agriculture, Bhagwat suggested that it’s time to move away from farming for country’s growth.
-“Some people say that India is Krishi pradhan country, he said, adding that now we have to leave Agriculture.
-“Once upon a time India had 24 per cent of world’s total business,” he said.

 The RSS chief further suggested that India should focus on increasing exports.
 He said the country should not dump products, but sell it on its quality.
 “We need to have a balance between agriculture, industry and commerce.
 India should lead world economy through its own model of development,” Bhagwat said.